SteeltoeOSS/Documentation/docs/8-security/resource-protection-using-jwt.md

 **Note**: **Each setting above must be prefixed with `security:oauth2:client`**.

 The Steeltoe sample is set up to read from `appsettings.json`.
-If you require additional information, see [Reading Configuration Values](#reading-configuration-values).

 >NOTE: The setting `SkipAuthIfNoBoundSSOService` was added in Steeltoe 2.2.0, and has a default value of `true` for backwards compatibility with previous versions.
 This setting was added to control functionality that was previously always-on.
 A future release is likely to change the default to `false` or may remove the functionality entirely.